SourceDocs/SourceDocs/docs/reference/SourceDocsLib/structs/DocumentOptions.md

   - xcodeArguments: Array of `String` arguments to pass to xcodebuild.
 Defaults to an empty array.
   - reproducibleDocs: generate documentation that is reproducible: only depends on the sources.
     For example, this will avoid adding timestamps on the generated files.
 Defaults to false.
+  - skipEmpty: Do not generate documentation for files with no comments.

 ## Properties
 ### `allModules`